oakserver/oak/README.md

 An instance of application has some properties as well:

+- `contextState` - Determines the method used to create state for a new context.
+  A value of `"clone"` will set the state as a clone of the app state.
+A value of `"prototype"` means the app's state will be used as the prototype of the context's state.
+A value of `"alias"` means that the application's state and the context's state will be a reference to the same object.
+A value of `"empty"` will initialize the context's state with an empty object.

+- `.jsonBodyReplacer` - An optional replacer function which will be applied to JSON bodies when forming a response.

+- `.jsonBodyReviver` - An optional reviver function which will be applied when reading JSON bodies in a request.

 - `.keys`

   Keys to be used when signing and verifying cookies.
 The value can be set to an